Employment Relations FAQ

 Question:

-A staff member who is currently on Maternity Leave has requested to return on flexible working arrangements.
+A staff member who is currently on Parental Leave has requested to return on flexible working arrangements.
 Who is eligible to make a request?
 What are the formal requirements?

 An eligible Employee (other than a Casual Employee) must have completed at least 12 months of continuous service with the Employer immediately before making the request.